keshavbhatt/keshavbhatt/README.md

 - [Github](https://github.com/keshavbhatt): Here I host most (not all) of my opensource projects
 - [Snap Store](https://snapcraft.io/publisher/keshavnrj): Publish application that I develop for Linux Desktop
+- [Flathub](https://flathub.org/apps/collection/developer/Keshav%20Bhatt/1): Publish application that I develop for Linux Desktop
-- [Ktechpit](http://ktechpit.com): Website I use to publish work that I am doing
+- [Ktechpit](http://ktechpit.com): Website I use to publish work that I am doing and about other random stuff

 Currently, I work at [@Zextras](https://github.com/Zextras) as Software Developer.
 Zextras is known for providing Private, Secure E-mail and Collaboration suite to the world and is commited to provide its users the freedom and ownership of their data that they deserve in corporate communication.